autubuser/shield/README.md

 > 4. Press <kbd>ctrl</kbd> + <kbd>O</kbd> preservation，Then press <kbd>ctrl</kbd> + <kbd>X</kbd> Close File
 #
 > ## `matters needing attention`
-> * Don't take it "http://"。For example, if you want to block "google" , this line should be
+> * Don't take it "http://", For example, if you want to block "google" , this line should be
 ```javascript
 127.0.0.1 www.google.com
 ```